kyma-project/istio/docs/user/00-42-proxy-stats-matcher.md

 #### 9. (Optional) Test Outlier Detection via Ingress Gateway

-You can also verify that the ingress gateway proxy tracks ejection state independently since `proxyStatsMatcher` is configured globally.
-To do this:
+When `proxyStatsMatcher` is configured globally, it propagates to the ingress gateway as well as sidecars.
+The gateway proxy evaluates outlier detection independently — ejection state is local to the proxy that originates the request, so the gateway tracks it separately from any sidecar.

 1. Create a Gateway and VirtualService to route traffic through the ingress: